idrinth-thalui/core/interactions/idrinthFollowerSceneVingalmo.md

 V: You are brave to insult me like that.
 Are you sure you can win this little game?

 I: I've been in courts like this before.
-Backstabbing without being seen is no art I am unfamiliar with
+Backstabbing without being seen is no art I am unfamiliar with, even if I obviously never participated myself.
+I would not sink that low...

-V: I wouldn't backstab you, You are a guest of the court, not an enemy.
+V: I wouldn't backstab you, you are a guest of the court, not an enemy.

-I: Killing me with kindness could take a while...
+I: I also wouldn't want to dishonour anyone.
+My weapons will remain sheathed while I'm under your and Lord Harmon's protection.
+Although killing me with kindness could take a while...

 V: I am just warning you, that others may not be as polite and civilized as I am.